 - “New York’s Highest Court Issues IC-Friendly Ruling,” analyzes an October 25, 2016 decision by the New York Court of Appeals affirming that New York’s highest court supports the use of properly classified independent contractors and recognizes that some facts that are just as readily required of an IC as of an employee cannot be used by administrative agencies and lower courts in New York to defeat a worker’s classification as an independent contractor.

-- “Misclassification of Independent Contractors: The Crackdown, Its Costs, and How to Minimize or Avoid Its Risks,” a three-part series published by Law 360 on July 7-9, 2015, authored by the publishers of this legal blog.
-The series was based on the publishers’ 2015 Update to their White Paper, which included an analysis of legislative initiatives since 2007 and noted that no state or federal laws prohibit the use of independent contractors who are properly classified in accordance with applicable laws.
+- “Misclassification of Independent Contractors: The Crackdown, Its Costs, and How to Minimize or Avoid Its Risks,” a three-part series published by Law 360 on July 7-9, 2015, authored by the publisher of this legal blog.
+The series was based on the publisher’s 2015 Update to the 2012 White Paper, which included an analysis of legislative initiatives since 2007 and noted that no state or federal laws prohibit the use of independent contractors who are properly classified in accordance with applicable laws.

 - “(In)dependent Contractor Misclassification,” a working paper issued on June 8, 2015 by The Economic Policy Institute, a nonpartisan think tank, whose author assails the use of independent contractors but recognizes that one of the causes of IC misclassification is “ignorance” of the laws and can be the result of “honest mistakes on the part of businesses.”
 The working paper, which was the subject of a blog post on June 12, 2015, advocates an increase in fines for intentional independent contractor misclassification rather than a wholesale change in the legal tests for determining independent contractor status, which, the author notes, differ considerably under various federal and state laws.